Laplacian Dynamics on Cographs: Controllability Analysis through Joins and Unions: Preliminaries

 where $j_i\in\{1,\ldots,n\}$, for $1\leq i\leq m$.
 We refer to $V_C=\{j_1,\ldots,j_m\}$ as the set of control nodes.

-In this paper, we aim to provide graph-theoretic conditions ensuring the controllability of the network described in (\ref{e1}) and determine the minimum number of control nodes from which the network is controllable.
+The controllability of an LTI system captures the ability of an input to steer the states of the system from an arbitrary initial value to any final value within a finite time.
+In this paper, we aim to provide graph-theoretic controllability conditions for the network described in (\ref{e1}) and find the minimum number of control nodes from which the network is controllable.
 The celebrated Popov-Belevitch-Hautus (PBH) test has proved to be instrumental in bridging controllability analysis for networks to graph-theoretic constructs.